achimcc/substrate-arkworks-examples/benchmarks-comparison.md

 [^1]: implemented in a Substrate pallet with [arkworks](https://github.com/arkworks-rs/) library by this repo: https://github.com/achimcc/substrate-arkworks-examples
 [^2]: implemented in a Substrate pallet with [ark-substrate](https://github.com/paritytech/ark-substrate) library, executed through host-function call, computed by this repo: https://github.com/achimcc/substrate-arkworks-examples
 [^3]: These extrinsics just receive the arguemnts, deserialize them without using them and then take a generator or zero element of the expected return group, serizlize it and return it. **Calling a host call through a extrinsic which does nothing has been benchmarked with 3.98µs**.
+Implementation in: https://github.com/achimcc/substrate-arkworks-examples/tree/dummy-calls
 [^4]: executed through wasmtime by this repo: [https://github.com/achimcc/native-bench-arkworks](https://github.com/achimcc/wasm-bench-arkworks)
 [^5]: native execution, computed by this repo: https://github.com/achimcc/native-bench-arkworks